 Special note: Scientists could not identify the exact reason for the formation of the bubbles of bubble tip anemone.

 But there are several assumptions.

-- Some scientists say that the bubble formation derives the requirement of more lighting.
+- Some scientists say that bubble formation derives from the requirement for more lighting.

 - Some explain it as a requirement for more feeds.